Mayfair: A Guide

 If you have a penchant for historical interiors, then Apsley House may be well worth a visit.
 Situated just a short stroll up Piccadilly past Green Park, the largely Neoclassical façade was remodelled for the Duke of Wellington in the 1800s, drawing on many contemporary influences – and is also home to stunning artworks, such as the statue of Napoleon as Mars the Peacemaker by Antonio Canova.

 Slightly further afield, but still within a short walking distance from The Wolseley, lies the National Gallery, with a plethora of stunning artworks on display for free in its extensive galleries, it’s well worth a browse.
-And there’s still time to catch a major retrospective of Lucian Freud.
 And for those in the market for buying art as well as admiring it, Mayfair is where many international auction houses choose to call home – Sotheby’s, Christie’s and Bonham’s being three of the most significant.

 Somewhere to eat